konekoya/top-down-game-movement-with-unity/README.md

 ### What is this?

-This is a quick prototype of using a same sprite asset to create a simple 2D top down movement with Unity.
+This is a quick experiment of using a same sprite asset to create a simple 2D top down movement with Unity.

 ### Why?